shubhamchdhary/TileClipper/README.md

 ```

 ### Dependencies
 The codebase uses FFmepg, GPAC, and Kvazaar for encoding/manipulating a tiled videos.
-FFmpeg can be directly installed using `sudo apt install ffmpeg` command.
-However, [Kvazaar](https://github.com/ultravideo/kvazaar) and [GPAC](https://github.com/gpac/gpac/wiki/GPAC-Build-Guide-for-Linux) requires building.
+Install FFmpeg using `sudo apt install ffmpeg` command.
+[Kvazaar](https://github.com/ultravideo/kvazaar) and [GPAC](https://github.com/gpac/gpac/wiki/GPAC-Build-Guide-for-Linux) requires building.
 Follow the build instructions in their respective repositories.
 For GPAC, go with a full GPAC build, not the minimal one.

 ### Downloading Dataset
 Download the dataset available on [Zenodo](https://doi.org/zenodo/10.5281/zenodo.11179900).
 Unzip the compressed the file in the current directory.
 Once done there should be a `video/` having all the necessary pre-processed dataset to reproduce the results.